hbnro/spectre/README.md

 Aims to write-and-run your specs in a easy way.
 Quickly.

-  - Report results using TAP, JSON or Basic-output
   - Code-coverage reporting with PHPUnit
   - Don't struggle with classes!
+  - Save as TAP or JSON

 ## How to?